facebookresearch/gad/gad/README.md

 ## Generic Automatic Differentiation (GAD)

 This library aims to provide automatic differentiation by backward propagation (aka.
-"autograd") for an extensible set of algebraic operations, while allowing low-overhead evaluation and fast dimension checking of differentiable expressions.
+"autograd") in Rust.
+It is meant to be easily extensible, low-overhead, and support fast dimension checking.

 ### Motivation

-In this implementation of the classical tape-based backward-propagation algorithm, we have chosen to prioritize performance, extensibility, and idiomatic Rust code.
-In particular:
+GAD relies on a classical tape-based backward-propagation algorithm.
+Yet, we have chosen to prioritize idiomatic Rust so as we can benefit the most from the language:

 * The library does not use unsafe Rust features or interior mutability (e.g. `RefCell`).

 * Fallible operations never panic and always return a `Result` type.

-* Structures and values implement `Send` and `Sync` to support concurrent programming.
+* Structures and values implement `Send` and `Sync` to support concurrent programming out of the box.

 * Generic programming is encouraged so that user formulas can be interpreted in different modes (forward evaluation, dimension checking, etc) with minimal overhead (see